AvaProtocol/ava-sdk-js/README.md

   docker compose up -d
   ```

+  Note: Every commit on every branch of https://github.com/AvaProtocol/EigenLayer-AVS will auto-generate a Docker image.
+By default the `docker compose up -d` is pulling the latest commit on the main branch.

 4. Run the test command.
 This will test the SDK against test server, configured in `.env.test`.

    ```bash